Links to other sites

 The Catechism clearly defines prayer as a "vital and personal relationship with the living and true God" (CCC, no. 2558).
 Prayer is Christian "insofar as it is communion with Christ" (CCC, no. 2565), and a "covenant relationship between God and man in Christ" (CCC, no. 2564).

 Americans share many blessings and strengths, including a tradition of religious freedom and political participation.
 However, as a people, we face serious challenges that are clearly political and also profoundly moral in nature.

-Your connection with Bishop Charles C. Thompson and the ministries of the Diocese of Evansville.
+Your connection with Bishop Joseph Siegel and the ministries of the Diocese of Evansville.

 The Message is the weekly newspaper of the Diocese of Evansville.
 It is published 51 weeks a year with the exception of one week at Christmas time by the Catholic Press of Evansville.
 Print subscriptions are $24 per year.
 Digital subscriptions are $12 per year.